 During the 1886-1887 winter season, 36 Fairfield was the home of Arthur Donner.
-During the 1884-1885 season he had lived at 363 Beacon.
+He had lived at 363 Beacon in 1885.
 He was a banker, consul for Austria-Hungary, and vice consul for Argentina.
 He later would become treasurer of the American Sugar Refining Company and a key figure in the sugar trust, which controlled over 90 percent of the manufacture and sale of sugar in the United States.
 By the 1887-1888 season, he was living at 74 Chestnut.

 By the 1887-1888 winter season, 36 Fairfield was the home of Lucretia Watson (Lunt) Revere, the widow of Paul Joseph Revere, a Brigadier General in the Civil War, killed at Gettysburg.
 She continued to live there during the 1888-1889 season, but moved thereafter to 350 Marlborough.

-By the 1889-1890 winter season, the Millers were living at 36 Fairfield again.
-During the mid-1890s, however, they were again living elsewhere.
+By the 1889-1890 winter season, Edward and Frances Miller were living at 36 Fairfield again.
+They continued to live there during the 1892-1893 season, but then were living elsewhere for the next four seasons.

 During the 1894-1895, 36 Fairfield was the Boston home of retired cotton buyer and dry goods merchant George Wellman Wright and his wife, Georgianna (Buckham) Wright.
 Their primary residence was at Pine Hill in Duxbury.